cuauhtlahuac/AdvancedReduxCode/testing/myTestingNotes.md

           const div = document.createElement('div');
         // React dom render an app component in a JSDOM inside of that the render ReactDOM.render(<App />, div);
-        // Look inside the div
-        // and checks to see if the CommentBox is in there
+        // Print in console and check if the CommentBox is in there
-        console.log(div.innerHTML)
-        //  expect(div.innerHTML).toContain('Hi there!')
+        //console.log(div.innerHTML)
+        //Once you cheked confirm if the element contain the text Comment Box inside,
+        //write a expect function, first take the contain inside of the div
+        //and then that contain a text it must be exactly the same
+        //that wrote in the commentbox component
+          expect(div.innerHTML).toContain('Comment Box')

         //Line of code below is going to find app component and remove app component entirely
         //Is a clean up after the test run, if not clean, the component can run during test and can affect the performance of test